THE DULLA LAB

 Chris Dulla, Ph.D. - Principal Investigator

-Chris heads up the lab and is an Associate Professor in the Department of Neuroscience at Tufts University School of Medicine.
+Chris heads up the lab and is a Professor in the Department of Neuroscience at Tufts University School of Medicine.
 Chris trained with Dr. Kevin Staley, as a graduate student, and Dr. John Huguenard, as a post-doc.
 Throughout his career he has focused on understanding the how glutamate synaptic activity contributes to epilepsy and other neurological disorders an the Dulla Lab continues to focus on the molecular and cellular underpinnings of epileptogenesis.
 Techniques used in the lab center around electrophysiology, imaging, and EEG.
 Chris has also always enjoyed developing novel technical approaches and currently is exploring novel approaches to image voltage, high-speed imaging of neuronal activity, and models of epilepsy and brain injury.

 Chris is addicted to hot sauce, loves to camp, play guitar, and has a significant collection of mullet wigs.